David Satcher: Academic career

-Chronic Fatigue Syndrome scandal
+Centers for Disease Control and Prevention

+He held the posts of Director of the Centers for Disease Control and Prevention and Administrator of the Agency for Toxic Substances and Disease Registry from 1993 to 1998.
+Satcher was the first Black American to hold the CDC Director position.

 Under Satcher's leadership, the CDC took millions of dollars Congress set aside for Chronic Fatigue Syndrome (CFS) research and secretly spent the funds in other areas.
 The misappropriation of funds continued for three years (from 1995–1998) and the CDC attempted to cover up their actions.
 The issue only came to light after a CDC employee filed a whistleblower report and a special Inspector General was appointed to investigate the matter.
 In the words of Martha Katz, Deputy Director for Policy and Legislation at CDC: "Resources intended for CFS were actually used for measles, polio and other disease areas.
 This was a breach of CDC's solemn trust and is in direct conflict with its core values."